 Environmental Health - Healthy People 2020

-A goal-oriented resource from the Office of Disease Prevention and Health Promotion in the Department of Health and Human Services for individuals, families, educators, policymakers and communities.
+A goal-oriented resource from the Office of Disease Prevention and Health Promotion in the Department of Health and Human Services for individuals, families, educators, policymakers, and communities.

 Environmental Protection Agency (EPA)

 The Environmental Protection Agency (EPA) is a government agency dedicated to the protection of the environment.
-This site details the issues currently surround the environment and their impact, as well as legislation to address these issues.
+This site details the issues currently surrounding the environment and their impact, as well as legislation to address these issues.